 The scent of early summer must include the elderflower.
-The heady scent of the creamy blooms makes it a lovely ingredient to add into different foods or for making a delicious, sweet elderflower Cordial.
+The heady scent of the creamy blooms makes it a lovely ingredient to add into different foods or for making a delicious, sweet Elderflower Cordial.
 In this Elderflower Pannacotta recipe, the cordial is used to flavor the delicate dessert.
-The elderflower marries well with summer fruits and is especially good with cooked gooseberries.
+The elderflower marries summer fruits with sweet cream and is especially good with cooked gooseberries.

-Note: When finished the cooked cream should not be too firm just a soft wobble which is known in the culinary world as a Pannacotta Wobble, A slight tremble makes it just perfect.
+Note: When finished the cooked cream should not be too firm just a soft wobble, known in the culinary world as a Pannacotta Wobble.
+Just a slight tremble means it is perfect.
 Serve the Pannacotta with any fresh summer foods, raspberries or strawberries work so well with the scent of the Elderflower.
 A little shortbread is also lovely.

 - 12g leaf (½ oz ) gelatine (4 sheets)